-Unified Community Connections provides onsite day habilitation services for adults with developmental disabilities Monday through Friday at our centers in Middle River, Cumberland and Frederick.
+Unified Community Connections provides onsite day habilitation services for adults with developmental disabilities Monday through Friday at our centers in Cumberland and Frederick.
 Due to COVID-19, our centers have been closed, and our day habilitation programs have been offered online via Zoom.
 Once our centers reopen, we will prioritize getting individuals out into the community as much as possible.

 Our centers are licensed by Maryland’s Office of Health Care Quality and have nurses and activity coordinators onsite.
 Each center has sensory stimulation rooms, mat areas, computer labs and activity areas.
 Some of our centers offer daily lunches, and some of our centers provide adaptive feeding techniques, including tube feeding and dispensing of medications, under the supervision of nurses.

 Socialization, Daily Living and Vocational Skills

 Unified’s day habilitation programs are designed to self-empower adults with developmental disabilities.
 We offer individual and group opportunities to build relationships within the community and engage in activities focused on socialization and the development of daily living and vocational skills such as:

 - Arts and Crafts

 - Social Events and Entertainment